 Sex Education for Children: Teach Them at Home!

-That is the parent's job, not the school's.
+It absolutely is the parent's job, not the schools', to educate their children on the various functions of our bodies.
 The problem is, the schools tried to step in when it became apparent that many parents were not doing their job, and it began as an effort to slow down the rate of teen pregnancies.
 To borrow from today's teenage vernacular, "Epic fail!"

 When I was in school, that class was very much a big why-bother joke.
 We were segregated by gender, and each class was taught only about their own gender.